Read with BonusRead with Bonus

 “Captain Blackthorn may be harsh, but it's the crew you need to watch out for."

 I dipped the mop into the bucket, wringing out the excess water before starting to scrub the wooden planks beneath my feet.
-The motion was repetitive, almost soothing, and it gave me a chance to observe my surroundings.
-The ship was old but well-maintained, every inch of it bearing the marks of countless voyages across the treacherous seas.
+The repetitive motion was almost soothing, allowing me to observe my surroundings.
+The ship was old but well-maintained, every inch bearing the marks of countless voyages across treacherous seas.
+Maeve stayed close, offering the occasional word of encouragement.

 "You’re doing fine, Isabella.”